matze-dd/Tex2txt/README.md

 They can be deleted with option --delete.

 ### Actions of the Bash script
-- convert content of given LaTeX files to plain text
+- convert content of given LaTeX files to plain text, extract special text flows like footnotes
 - call LanguageTool for native-language main text and separately for footnotes and captions
 - check foreign-language text using Hunspell